OpenModLoader/Installer/README.md

-# fabric-installer
+# OpenModLoader Installer
-An Installer for Fabric
+An Installer for OpenModLoader